STAT 05 — Statistics for AI, Machine Learning, and Data Science

 CTO, Compass Pathways

-Patrick Staples is a biostatistician and data scientist with experience in the healthtech, fintech, and pharmaceutical industries.
+Patrick Staples has experience in the healthtech, fintech, and pharmaceutical industries.
 He received a PhD in biostatistics from Harvard.

 Biostatistician; Data Scientist